bekk/bekk-christmas/post/react/flow-to-typescript.md

 ## Lets do what we came here to do

-We have groomed, added support structures, and made planes, but the goal 100% TypeScript is still there in the distance.
+We have groomed, added support structures, and made plans, but the goal of 100% TypeScript is still there in the distance.
 We had blocked out tree weeks, full freeze, all hands on deck.
 I had two fears; cross cutting issues halting all work, and people unintentionally fixing the same tings.
 When you have the luxury of full focus, it is important to utilise the time as best as possible.
-A week before work was scheduled to begun I created a parallell, not so secret, master branch to prepare the work.
+A week before work was scheduled to begun I created a parallell, secret (not really), master branch to prepare the work.
 The plan was come Monday, all code would have been converted, and all supporting structures would be configured.

 In order to achieve this I have to spend as much time possible configuring supports and fixing cross cutting issues and as little converting Flow code.
-Kahn academy provides a great utility, flow-to-ts, that automatically translates Flow to TypeScript, and renames the file to .ts or .tsx.
-Of our 1300 source files only 10 needed any manual work.
+Kahn Academy saved me an unbelievable amount of work with their  flow-to-ts utility.
+It translates Flow to TypeScript keeping almost all of the type information, and renames the file to .ts or .tsx (depending on jsx usage).
+Translating the 1300 pluss source files took under two minutes with only 10 needed any manual touch.

+Once all files had been converted I could start work on getting support frameworks up and running, mainly ESLint.
+ESLint is built around a plugin architecture.
+It comes bundled with a standard javascript-parser and the built in rule set, everything else is a plugin.

+To not get overrun with errors I recommend starting the ESLint on a subfolder with only few files and work outwards from there.
+The first time I ran ESLint I on the whole codebase I got 20 000 errors

 Because of the changed file extension git has to detect that the file has been moved, not removed, to preserve the history.
 As long as the file is roughly equal this is not a problem.
-Even though flow-to-ts has built in support for prettier, it did not work with our eslint - prettier combo.
-Resulting in a different code formatting, 20 000 eslint errors, and git giving up and regarding all files as removed + added.
-Luckily eslint —fix fixes all formatting issues, letting git do its thing.
-A small number of files had so many changes that just git gave up.
-It sucks to loose history
+Even though flow-to-ts has built in support for prettier, it did not work with our ESLint - prettier combo.
+Resulting in a different code formatting, 20 000 ESLint errors, and git giving up and regarding all files as removed + added.
+Luckily `eslint --fix` fixes all formatting issues, letting git do its thing.

 Oi her var det stopp!
 Dette gjennstår

 * Alle på lint
 * Tre team

   * Test og verifiseringsscript
   * Bygging / bundeling
   * Type-feil
 * Oppdeling
 * Fart
 * Motivasjon, ts-status
 * Rulle av folk
 * Hvordan gikk det, oppsummering
 * Tiden det tok
 * Oppnådd (kortsiktig) gevinst
 * @ts-ignore